 Note: The expiry time for cached response is set by default to 24 hours but you can always overwrite using our API as explained below:

-Before talking of the details, let us go through some use cases.
+Before talking about the details, let us go through some use cases.

 - User is playing your game and the data like score needs to be saved to the cloud but there is no network.